microsoft/vscode-docs/docs/languages/jsconfig.md

 TOCTitle: Appendix - jsconfig.json
 ContentId: 201cd81d-523c-4f62-b1f5-ed26c091657b
 PageTitle: jsconfig.json Reference
-DateApproved: 4/4/2019
+DateApproved: 10/03/2024
 MetaDescription: View the reference for jsconfig.json.
 ---
 # jsconfig.json

 ## What is jsconfig.json?

 The presence of `jsconfig.json` file in a directory indicates that the directory is the root of a JavaScript Project.
-The `jsconfig.json` file specifies the root files and the options for the features provided by the [JavaScript language service](https://github.com/Microsoft/TypeScript/wiki/JavaScript-Language-Service-in-Visual-Studio).
+The `jsconfig.json` file specifies the root files and the options for the features provided by the [JavaScript language service](https://github.com/microsoft/TypeScript/wiki/JavaScript-Language-Service-in-Visual-Studio).

 > **Tip:** If you are not using JavaScript, you do not need to worry about `jsconfig.json`.

-> **Tip:** `jsconfig.json` is a descendant of [`tsconfig.json`](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html), which is a configuration file for TypeScript. `jsconfig.json` is `tsconfig.json` with `"allowJs"` attribute set to `true`.
+> **Tip:** `jsconfig.json` is a descendant of [tsconfig.json](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html), which is a configuration file for TypeScript. `jsconfig.json` is `tsconfig.json` with `"allowJs"` attribute set to `true`.

 ## Why do I need a jsconfig.json file?

 Visual Studio Code's JavaScript support can run in two different modes:

 * **File Scope - no jsconfig.json**: In this mode, JavaScript files opened in Visual Studio Code are treated as independent units.
-As long as a file `a.js` doesn't reference a file `b.ts` explicitly (either using /// reference [directives](https://www.typescriptlang.org/docs/handbook/triple-slash-directives.html) or **CommonJS** [modules](http://www.commonjs.org/specs/modules/1.0)), there is no common project context between the two files.
+As long as a file `a.js` doesn't reference a file `b.ts` explicitly (either using `import` or **CommonJS** [modules](https://wiki.commonjs.org/wiki/Modules/1.0)), there is no common project context between the two files.

 * **Explicit Project - with jsconfig.json**: A JavaScript project is defined via a `jsconfig.json` file.
 The presence of such a file in a directory indicates that the directory is the root of a JavaScript project.
 The file itself can optionally list the files belonging to the project, the files to be excluded from the project, as well as compiler options (see below).